bush

 What is Orienteering?

-Orienteering is a competitive or non-competitive recreational activity in which participants use a detailed map (and usually a compass) to navigate between checkpoints (known as “controls”) along an unfamiliar course.
+Orienteering is a competitive or non-competitive recreational activity in which participants use a detailed topographic map, and usually a compass, to navigate between checkpoints (known as “controls”) on an unfamiliar course in bush terrain, parkland or urban areas.

 Map compass pic 1024x1024 SI_Punching_example.jpgControl example